-MSWD operates two wastewater treatment plants serving 7,300 parcels and a population of approximately 20,400.
-The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
-As part of the overall sewer improvements, MSWD has installed approximately 65,700 linear feet of sewer since 2010 and has abated approximately 1,275 septic tanks.
-The District is continuing to make additional sewer improvements and when complete will result in 31,300 linear feet of new sewer and service to 695 parcels; and approximately 518 additional active septic tanks will be abated.
+Mitigation Measures: None e) Result in a determination by the wastewater treatment provider which serves or may serve the Project that it has adequate capacity to serve the Project's projected demand in addition to the provider's existing commitments?
+MSWD approxi Drive a (mgd) (65,700 continu Discussion: operates two wastewater treatment plamately 20,400.
+The Horton Wastewater Trebout a half mile south of Two Bunch Palms (2,800 AFY).
+As part of the overall sewer linear feet of sewer since 2010 and has abaing to make additional sewer improvements wer and service to 695 parcels; and apprent eatment Plant s Trail, has a c improvements ated approxima and when com (Horton WWTF capacity of 2.3 of , MSWD has intely 1,275 seption plete will result P), located on V million gallons p nstalled approx ic tanks.
+The D in 31,300 linear rerbena per day cimately istrict is r feet of wastew time of oject's connections into sewer infrastructure vater capacity and compliance.
+Additionally, development or connection would be collecter treatment are expected. sewer installati on and connect ion fees in plac e at the Mitigation Measures: None f) Be served by a landfill with sufficient permitted capacity to accommodate the Project's solid waste disposal needs?
+Discussion: 0" (5 Solid w aste disposal and recycling services for the Citv of Deser t Hot Springs a are provided by Desert of in unsecured waste receptacles.

-The Proposed project is designed to connect into the existing 21" sewer main located in Little Morongo Road.
-Wastewater is expected to be appropriately accommodated by the existing wastewater system.
-The project's connections into sewer infrastructure will undergo review by MSWD and City Staff to ensure wastewater capacity and compliance.
-Additionally, sewer installation and connection fees in place at the time of development or connection would be collected by MSWD.
-Less than significant impacts to wastewater treatment are expected.

-f) Be served by a landfill with sufficient permitted capacity to accommodate the Project's solid waste disposal needs?

-Solid waste disposal and recycling services for the City of Desert Hot Springs are provided by Desert Valley Disposal (DVD).
-Solid waste generated by the project would consist of standard household/office waste.
-Unused plant material will be composted and reintroduced into soil composite and not disposed of in unsecured waste receptacles.
 Commercial waste and recycling collected from the proposed Project will be hauled to the Edom Hill Transfer Station.
 Waste from this transfer station is then sent to a permitted landfill or recycling facility outside of the Coachella Valley.
 These include Badlands Disposal Site, El Sobrante Sanitary Landfill and Lamb Canyon Disposal Site.
 CalRecycle data indicates that these landfills have 40-50% of their remaining estimated capacity.
 Additionally, solid waste generated by the medical marijuana cultivation and processing facility would be minimal.
 Less than significant impacts to solid waste are expected.

+Valley Disposal (DVD).
+Solid waste generated by the Project would consist of standard household/office waste.
+Unused plant material will be composted and reintroduced into soil composite and not disposed

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact g) Comply with federal, state, and loca statutes and regulations related to solid waste? \boxtimes a) Does the Project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+Mitigation Measures: None g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes Discussion: The City of Desert Hot Springs contracts with Desneeds of the city, including the Project.
+The Project and guidelines.
+No impacts are expected relative to ect will comply v with all applicat ole solid waste Mitigation Measures: None XIX.
+MANDATORY FINDINGS OF SIGNIFICANCE a) Does the Project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?